getml/getml-relbench/README.md

     * basic python skills
     * scikit learn or similar datascience library experience
     * time to get to know getML FastProp by using the [example notebooks](#get-started-with-getml-fastprop) and [user guide](https://getml.com/latest/user_guide/)
-- **Why are we doing this:**
-    * to build a user base and community
-    * gather valuable feedback from users

 Remember, everything is allowed, use all tools available, search engines, llms or asking us on [Discord](https://discord.gg/B4cC9uZHdx).